Skip to the main content

 • Deliver or arrange for loaner equipment equal to the original equipment during a repair period (except for orthotics and prosthetics)

-C. Patient & Caregiver Training & Instruction
+C. Patient and Caregiver Training & Instruction

 • As applicable, suppliers must: